NHOrus/srwq-compilation/episode-37.md

 She ignores you.
 "Is that all of the DCs equipment I should know about?"

-"Pretty much...They said their alien might have a dimensional scanner to look for disturbances, but that's kinda moo-"
+"Pretty much...
+They said their alien might have a dimensional scanner to look for disturbances, but that's kinda moo-"

 "Disturbances like teleporting alien troops, and the Irregulars?"

-"Uh...I dunno, I guess, you'd have to ask the alien."
+"Uh...
+I dunno, I guess, you'd have to ask the alien."

 "I shall.
 What about the balloo-"

 "Can't you just call for the little girl in the red mech?"

 Lemon has already drawn back her fist before she catches herself.
 It takes a visible effort for her to unclench it.
 "We are not discussing that, Tarask!!
 Now tell me about this damned balloon-thing!!"
-Gilliam Yaeger Fri 05 Mar 2010 20:52:15 No.4646692 Report
->>4646461
-I'm going to second this, or at least the getting-her-to-help-with-machine-cells bit.

->>4646422
-And for everything else, I second this.
-View SameGoogleiqdbSauceNAO smug.png, 8KiB, 112x110
-Anonymous Fri 05 Mar 2010 20:53:51 No.4646699 Report
-Quoted By: >>4646734
->>4646524
->And of course, ANY doctorate in an SRW world qualifies you for EVERYTHING

-damn straight
-Sciencegar Sciencebolt Fri 05 Mar 2010 20:56:51 No.4646710 Report
-Quoted By: >>4646736
 "The 'balloon', and I think 'mutant turkey' is a better description-"

-Hey!!!
+*Hey!!!*

 "-is Dumi, and he's an interdimensional traveller, who's following the Irregulars, since they have something he wants."